NTIG-Uppsala/elevhalsa-skylt/README.md

 ### Adding an Image

 Select the cell for the person you want to add an image to in the "BILD" column.
-Click `Infoga` -> `Bild` -> `Infoga bild i cell`.
+Click `Insert` -> `Image` -> `Insert image in cell`.
-Then click on `Bläddra` and select the image you want to add.
+Then click on `Browse` and select the image you want to add.

 ## Google Drive Folder